jescapaida/jescadamba.github.io/index.md

  This project conforms to all the legal and ethical requirements both in the software development and the health sector.

+# Chapter 3: Requirements analysis

+## Survey Report

+On the 19th of February 2021 an employee satisfaction survey was carried out at Nyanga Family Clinic focused on 8 of its staff members.
+The survey was conducted to seek permission from Health professionals to conduct a changeover from a manual/traditional/ paper based system to electronic medical records.
+It was also conducted to identify factors that could affect implementation and that needed to be considered by the developers.
+The survey was carried out by means of a questionnaire which has been listed in the appendix.
+The questionnaire consisted of Demographic/ statistical attributes, the knowledge of the health professionals on electronic medical records and closed ended questions on their (the health professionals) readiness to accept the EMRs.

+8 questionnaires were distributed, one for each employee.
+Of the 8 distributed there was all responded giving a 100% participation rate and a 100% completion rate every question in the questionnaire was responded fully.
+The last respondent submitted their questionnaire on the 22nd of February, 2021.
+The statistical views indicated that the age range was from 26- 60 years.
+25% have diplomas and below and 75% are degree holders.100% has a working experience of more than 2 years in the medical field.
+62.5% are computer literate and have access to computers at home, 37,5% have access to computers at work.
+Under the knowledge and attitude of EMRs 50% indicated to have knowledge on EMRs and computer related skills, 37.5% have a previous know how of EMRs.100% have positive feelings towards EMRs and believe that EMRs have importance and will improve service quality, patient satisfaction ,and will save money and time.
+100% agreed to have the hardware to support EMR implementation.
+Finally the readiness section indicated that 75% of the respondents are 92% ready for the new system and 37,5% showed 50% readiness of engagement.

+In conclusion the whole survey indicated that training will be necessary upon implementation of basic computer skills and how to navigate across the system.
+The results displayed also showed that the staff members have a positive attitude towards EMRs and are ready to learn more and use it.
+This gave the developer an insight of how the end-user thinks and their capabilities of using the system.

 # Bibliography

 Anna De Benedictis, E. L. (2020).
 Elctronic Medicl Records implementation in hospitals: An investigation of indivisual and organisational determinants.
 PLOS .